Arachidonate 5-lipoxygenase

 Arachidonate 5-lipoxygenase, also known as ALOX5, 5-lipoxygenase, 5-LOX, or 5-LO, is a non-heme iron-containing enzyme (EC 1.13.11.34) that in humans is encoded by the ALOX5 gene.
 Arachidonate 5-lipoxygenase is a member of the lipoxygenase family of enzymes.
 It transforms essential fatty acids (EFA) substrates into leukotrienes as well as a wide range of other biologically active products.
 ALOX5 is a current target for pharmaceutical intervention in a number of diseases.

 Gene

-The ALOX5 gene, which occupies 71.9 kilobase pairs (kb) on chromosome 10 (all other human lipoxygenases are clustered together on chromosome 17), is composed of 14 exons divided by 13 introns encoding the mature 78 kilodalton (kD) ALOX5 protein consisting of 673 amino acids.
+The ALOX5 gene, which occupies 71.9 kilobase pairs (kb) on chromosome 10 (all other human lipoxygenases are clustered together on chromosome 17), is composed of 14 exons divided by 13 introns encoding the mature 78 kilodalton (kDa) ALOX5 protein consisting of 673 amino acids.
 The gene promoter region of ALOX5 contains 8 GC boxes but lacks TATA boxes or CAT boxes and thus resembles the gene promoters of typical housekeeping genes.
 Five of the 8 GC boxes are arranged in tandem and are recognized by the transcription factors Sp1 and Egr-1.
 A novel Sp1-binding site occurs close to the major transcription start site (position – 65); a GC-rich core region including the Sp1/Egr-1 sites may be critical for basal 5-LO promoter activity.